cozette-cuzi/codingsans_backend_test/README.md

 # CodingSans Backend Test Solution

-The main goal is to create a web application which can authenticate via JWT (Json Web Token), and serve an API to GET a list of breweries filtered by a query based on the openbrewerydb.
+a web application which can authenticate via JWT (Json Web Token), and serve an API to GET a list of breweries filtered by a query based on the openbrewerydb.

 The users endpoint ( `POST /users` ) adds a user to the database,
 Example: